 The section between the juncture of the Amite River and LJC to Woodlake Drive has been identified as habitat for the inflated heelsplitter.
-Potential impacts to the habitat will be addressed in Section 5.
+Potential impacts to the habitat are addressed in Section 4.

 Species of Special Interest

 Bald Eagle (Haliaeetus leucocephalus)